Hailey-Ross/psn_status/README.md

 # PSN_STATUS

-A fork of [Darkk_ops](https://github.com/Darkk999/darkk_ops) which allows for the creation of Status Messages on a player for RedM RolePlay Servers
+A fork of [Darkk_ops](https://github.com/Darkk999/darkk_ops) by [Darkk999](https://github.com/Darkk999) which allows for the creation of Status Messages on a player for RedM RolePlay Servers

 ## Features:
 - Works with onesync infinity